bqworks/accordion-slider-jquery/docs/setup.md

 </script>
 ```

-If you want to change any of the default settings for the accordion, you can also pass various properties to the accordion here - more about that in the [API](api.md) chapter.
+If you want to change any of the default settings for the accordion, you can also pass various properties to the accordion here - more about that in the [JavaScript API](api.md) chapter.